oliverwilms/jupyter-for-money/README.md

 <Global>^GLOBAL</Global>

 I updated the iris Dockerfile in jupyter-for-money to copy java.sh script which builds (compiles) java code and executes it.
 I realized that I also needed jar in lib folder.
+I copy jar file into iris image in Dockerfile.
+Now on to jupyter-for-money.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.